 Boolean data indicate that the parameter can take one of two states, ON or OFF.
-The parameter may be character type ON or OFF or numeric.
+The parameter may be character type or numeric.
 A numeric value is rounded to an integer.
 A non-zero result is interpreted as 1 (ON), and a zero result as 0 (OFF).
-Queries return the values 0 or 1.